 ATSB comment in response

+The ATSB acknowledges that Boeing’s risk management program does not classify this as a safety issue, but based on the reduction in safety margins, size of the operation and the frequency of occurrence—particularly in the past 5 years—the ATSB’s risk analysis procedures identify these programming roller failures as an ongoing safety issue.
 The ATSB also notes that a detailed inspection of the flap actuation system already exists, and while it includes the aft flap rollers, it does not include the cartridges that house them.
-Inclusion of the cartridges in the detailed inspection would provide the greatest opportunity for fatigue cracks to be identified prior to failure.
+While the cartridges are inspected in the general visual inspection of the flaps, inclusion of the cartridges in the detailed inspection would provide the greatest opportunity for cracks to be identified prior to failure.

 The Australian Transport Safety Bureau recommends that The Boeing Company takes safety action to increase the detection of fatigue cracks in the roller cartridges of 737‑800 aircraft prior to failure.